LetUsFlow/BruhBot/README.md

 # BruhBot
-A litte Discord bot I made to practice Go and Docker
+A Discord bot I made to practice Go and Docker